Physically Plausible Human-Object Rendering from Sparse Views via 3D Gaussian Splatting: Introduction

-To tackle the computational limitations of NeRF-based methods, recent research has explored 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d} as a powerful alternative, offering remarkable \textbf{\emph{rendering efficiency}} for photo-realistic rendering of both static and dynamic scenes~\cite{su2023npc, fei20243d, shaw2025swings}.
+To tackle the computational limitations of NeRF-based methods, recent research has explored 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d} as a powerful alternative, offering remarkable \textbf{\emph{rendering efficiency}} for photo-realistic rendering of both static and dynamic scenes~\cite{feng2025flashgs, fei20243d, shaw2025swings, 11024125}.
 This explicit Gaussian representation provides robustness to sparse views by efficiently integrating limited information and minimizing reconstruction ambiguity~\cite{zhang2025cor, paliwal2025coherentgs, chen2025mvsplat, mihajlovic2025splatfields}.
-Building upon these strengths, 3DGS has been successfully applied to dynamic human modeling, achieving high-quality reconstruction of animatable human avatars~\cite{liu2024humangaussian, kocabas2024hugs, hu2024gauhuman}.
-Despite these advancements, existing 3DGS-based methods predominantly focus on single-human rendering and haven't explored complex interactions between humans and objects.
+Building upon these strengths, 3DGS has been applied to dynamic human modeling, achieving high-quality reconstruction of animatable human avatars~\cite{liu2024humangaussian, kocabas2024hugs, hu2024gauhuman, moon2024expressive, qiu2025anigs}.
+Despite these advancements, existing 3DGS-based methods predominantly focus on single-human rendering.
+Applying them directly to complex interactions between humans and objects reveals specific limitations due to severe occlusions and geometric ambiguity.

+In this paper, we propose \textbf{HOGS} (\textbf{H}uman-\textbf{O}bject Rendering via 3D \textbf{G}aussian \textbf{S}platting), a novel framework explicitly designed to address the specific challenges in sparse-view HOI rendering.
+The rationale behind our framework design follows a logical progression to address the limitations of standard 3DGS in this domain:

+First, in our sparse-view setting, geometric information is severely missing.
+Without strong priors, standard 3DGS tends to produce "floaters" or fails to converge accurately.
+To address this, we introduce a \textbf{Human-Object Deformation} module that leverages parametric priors (SMPL-H~\cite{romero2022embodied} and templates) to provide a robust geometric initialization.
+This step is a prerequisite for 3DGS to work under sparse views, ensuring the optimization starts from a plausible geometric foundation.

+Second, following deformation, we obtain initialized points from two fundamentally different sources: the SMPL-based human (articulated) and the template-based object (rigid).
+Treating them as a single homogeneous Gaussian cloud is problematic because they require distinct densification and pruning strategies due to their differing dynamic properties.
+Conversely, optimizing them in complete isolation fails to model the correct visibility and occlusion relationships.
+To resolve this, we design the \textbf{Composed Gaussian Splatting} strategy.
+We maintain separate Gaussian sets to apply entity-specific learning rates and densification rules, but critically, we merge them into a unified scene for rasterization.
+This strategy ensures that: 1) each entity is optimized with appropriate dynamics; and 2) the relative depth and occlusion are correctly learned via the unified 2D projection.